 Cybersecurity threats and ransomware attacks have increased to alarming levels over time.
 The healthcare industry has been the biggest target, where almost 30% of large data breaches occurred.
 According to a report, after 2019, the percentage of data breaches will rise to 50%.
 And until 2022, almost 237 breaches affected 19,992,810 individuals.

 Aren’t these statistics about healthcare cybersecurity issues scary to you?
 Being a cardiology billing practice, you know how expensive cardiology treatments are.
-And how intricate it is to deal with complex medical billing services.
+And how intricate it is to deal with complex medical billing.
 Therefore, we understand the urge to meet compliance and security standards in cardiology billing.
 Otherwise, we will be more vulnerable to them in the future.
 And who knows, your little negligence today might make you the next victim of increasing attacks.
 So, why wait for something serious to occur?

 Right now, evaluation through internal audits is the first and foremost thing one can do.
 Internal audits don’t only help cardiology billing stay compliant.
 Rather, they are far more beneficial for them.
 From improving revenue to avoiding penalties, audits help us do everything smoothly.